WINDSOR LOCKS CANAL TOWPATH:

-Starting from the Route 140 Mill Complex Parking Lot; The paved trail heads north past the gates and alongside the canal.
+Starting from the Route 140 Mill Complex Parking Lot in Windsor Locks; The paved trail heads north past the gates and alongside the canal.
 An iron bench and plaque describing the canals history are located overlooking the canal which has been cleared of brush along this section.
 Good views of the stone culverts built underneath the railroad tracks on the opposite bank.
 The Connecticut River parallels the canal along your right.
 After a mile you'll pass under a railroad trestle that crosses over the Connecticut River.
 We had two Amtrak trains pass through on our journey.
 A steep drop off along both sides of the trail will take you into either the canal or the riverbank so watch the young ones closely.
 After 2 miles youíll come to the Stony Brook Aqueduct, where the Canal is diverted over Stony Brook.
 Continuing along the trail the Connecticut River splits at Kings Island which you'll follow for a bit.
 Finally you'll come to the lock and gates where the water enters the Canal from the Connecticut River.
 If you look out towards the river, you can see where it was dammed long ago to divert the water into the Canal.
-Cross over the bridge and pass through the steel gates and up to the Canal Road parking lot at 4.5 miles.
-The paved trail continues past the parking lot, above the river and underneath the Route 190 Bridge where it turns left.
+Cross over the bridge and pass through the steel gates and up to the Canal Road parking lot in Suffield at 4.5 miles.
+The paved Enfield Trail Extension continues past the parking lot, above the river and underneath the Route 190 Bridge where it turns left.
 This brings you to an intersection alongside Route 190 at 4.7 miles.

 Note; Heading right up a slight hill brings you out to the intersection of Routes 190 & 159 in Suffield at 0.3 miles.